Hypernetworks: cluster synchronisation is a higher-order effect

 In recent years, there has been growing interest in the effect of simultaneous nonlinear interactions between three or more units---commonly referred to as \emph{higher-order interactions}---on the network dynamics.
 This has been ignited by developments in various disciplines: For example in neuroscience, one observes that the signal of one neuron activates or inhibits the communication channel between two other ones (cf. \cite{Ariav.2003}).
 In ecology, the simultaneous competition for resources of multiple species leads to nonstationary fluctuations of species abundancies typically observed in ecological networks of competing species (cf. \cite{Levine.2017}).
 In social sciences, multi-agent interactions can lead to a change of the average opinion in consensus dynamics (cf. \cite{Neuhauser.2022}).
 Moreover, recent results show that higher-order interactions can emerge from data-driven model reconstruction, even when the original system is a pairwise coupled network (cf. \cite{Nijholt.2022b}).
-These advances suggest that also in the mathematical investigation of network dynamics the underlying structures be sharpened from networks represented by graphs to \emph{hypernetworks} represented by \emph{hypergraphs} (\Cref{fig:awesome_image3}) in order to keep precise track of group interactions.
+These advances suggest that also in the mathematical investigation the underlying structures be sharpened to \emph{hypernetworks} represented by \emph{hypergraphs} (\Cref{fig:awesome_image3}) .
 Significant progress has been made in that regard.
-However, most investigations have studied individual examples or specific physical systems (see for example the excellent surveys \cite{Battiston.2020,Porter.2020,Bick.2021,Torres.2021} and references therein).
+However, most investigations have studied individual examples or specific physical systems (see for example the excellent surveys \cite{Battiston.2020,Bick.2021,Porter.2020, Torres.2021} and references therein).

-From a theoretical perspective, a major obstacle to gauging the impact of higher-order interactions on dynamical phenomena stems from the fact that the existing approaches to define network dynamical systems are either not well suited to incorporate or simply do not contain higher-order interactions at all.
-Generic systems according to the groupoid formalism are unspecific to the precise structural nature of the interactions (e.g. a generic function $F$ in \eqref{linearbecomesclassical} allows for arbitrary group-interactions influencing $y_0$ and $y_1$).
-On the other hand, application inspired systems rely on pairwise interactions only, for example by imposing additive input structure (e.g. the governing function $F$ in \eqref{linearbecomesclassical} is chosen to have the form $F(Y_0, X_0, \dotsc, X_5)= H(Y_0) + \sum_j a_j J(Y_0,X_j)$ with suitable functions $H$ and $J$ and weights $a_j$) (e.g. \cite{Field.2015}).